How to Fix Hosts File (Java Only)

 Step 4

-Look for 2 lines that contain the word ‘mojang’ and delete those two lines completely.
+Look for lines that contain the word ‘mojang’ and delete them completely.

 Step 5